Overview

 batch.create(docRef, data) // Admin SDK

-Read and write atomically with runTransaction.
+Read and write atomically with transactions

-runTransaction
+the runTransaction function

 runTransaction expects a callback. transaction is a helper that holds the read and write methods (get, update, set).

-In case of failed preconditions, we abort the transaction with a throw.
+In case of failed preconditions, we abort the transaction with a throw:

 await runTransaction(db, async (transaction) => {